USER GUIDE

 1. Launch MRx Console on your laptop/PC.

-3. Click the upload icon button of the desired content.
+2. In ‘My Content’, click the Upload icon button of the desired content.

-1. Click the ‘Share’ icon button for the desired uploaded content.
+3. In ‘Uploaded Content’, click the Share icon button of the desired content.

-Invited participants will need to install MRx Console and MRx HoloLens app.
+Invited participants will need to install MRx Console and MRx.
 They will receive an email with a link to download the content.

 RUNNING REMOTE SESSION